Oribi5/Exos/README.md

 # Exos
-Web Application to support the functioning of the Stroke-Rehabilitation Exoskeleton
+Web Application to support the functioning of the Stroke-Rehabilitation Exoskeleton.